 - How: what elements will be included to make the scene possible

-- train wreck
+- Train wreck

-- use of fire
+- The use of fire

-- filming at night with lights
+- Filming at night with lights

 This will help you navigate more clearly the film permit process for you will need to engage with more than two permitting jurisdictions in order to begin production.

 The VCFC Film Liaison is here to help clarify any questions you may have about the film permitting process.
 You may contact them though here.

 COVID Regulations of Filming

 Ventura County is no longer obligated to enforce COVID regulations.
 All regulations will be put in place by the film industry.
 Please reference … to learn more information.
 CALOSHA